aliibrahim80/dalilcoin/README.md

 Here are a few examples of other configuration parameters.

 If you want your node to listen for connections, give your IP and port number by setting `ip=xx.xx.xx.xx` and `port=..`.
-The default port number is 20805 for the mainnet and 20804 for the testnet.
+The default port number is 20805.
 There is no default IP address, and if none is given then dalilcoin will not listen for incoming connections.

-The node will attempt to stake (minting blocks for a reward) if `staking=1` is included.
-Other important configuration parameters for staking include `maxburn`, `maxburnrate` and `mintimebetweenburns` which control the amount of litecoin you are willing to burn to stake a block.
-By default no litecoins will be burned.
-The parameter `ltctxfee` determines the (fixed) transaction fee that will be used for burn transactions, denominated in litoshis.
-The default is 10,000 litoshis (0.0001 ltc).
+You can have dalilcoin listen for connections via a tor hidden service by setting `onion=xxyouronionaddrxx.onion` `onionremoteport=..` and `onionlocalport=..`.

-Connections will be created over tor (via socks proxies) if `socks=4` is included in the configuration file.
+Connections will only be created over tor (via socks proxies) if `socks=4` is included in the configuration file.

-After putting the dalilcoin/bin/ directory into your PATH, dalilcoin can be run on the testnet as follows:
+After putting the dalilcoin/bin/ directory into your PATH, dalilcoin can be run as follows:

-dalilcoin -testnet
+dalilcoin

 This will likely take some time to sync with the ltc node.
 During this time it is searching through ltc blocks (after early 2018) for dalilcoin burn transactions